IT ALL BEGINS WITH AN IDEA.

 The Seattle Burlesque & Cabaret Cooperative

-The Seattle Burlesque and Cabaret Co-Op seeks to empower, inspire, and build a community that enhances the lives of marginalized individuals through artistic expression and liberation in order to reinvigorate the arts for the future of all.
-Our focus is on creating a community space that can be used for local events, theater performances, classes, and other events that fit our organization’s goals of creating a welcoming space that is inclusive and non-judgmental.
-Our mission is to provide a community space, run by the people for the people, that fosters an inclusive and supportive environment for BIPOC and LGBTQ+ performing artists to create, learn and thrive together while honoring our past and paving the way to a brighter future.
+The Seattle Burlesque and Cabaret Co-Op seeks to empower, inspire, and build a community that enhances the lives of marginalized individuals through artistic expression and liberation.
+Our focus is creating a community space that can be used for local events, theater performances, classes, and other events that fit our organization’s goals of creating a welcoming space that is inclusive and non-judgmental.
+Our mission is to provide a community space, run by the people for the people, that fosters an inclusive and supportive environment for BIPOC and LGBTQ+ performing artists to create, learn and thrive together.

 Our Board of Directors are all burlesque performers and producers.
 The majority of our board is made up of BIPOC and LGBTQ+ members, as well as members with disabilities.
 This makes us uniquely suited to creating a space that is inclusive and welcoming in our community.